viniciusferreira7/flask-todo/README.md

 - ✅ Create new tasks
 - ✅ List all tasks
+- ✅ Get a specific task by ID
+- ✅ Update tasks (PATCH)
+- ✅ Delete tasks (DELETE)
-- 📋 Automatic documentation with Swagger
+- 📋 Automatic documentation with Swagger/OpenAPI

 ## Technologies Used